 MNU’s online courses use a mixture of synchronous and asynchronous learning; students attend one weekly virtual meeting that mimics the classroom environment, typically held in the evening.
 The remaining coursework, such as discussions and interactive online assignments, use an asynchronous format that enables online learners to work at their own pace.
 MNU requires no campus visits, but candidates in advanced programs, such as the master of business administration or the master of science in nursing, may need to complete practicum experiences in a professional setting, typically in their own communities.

-MNU is regionally accredited from the Higher Learning Commission (HLC).
+MidAmerica Nazarene University is regionally accredited by the Higher Learning Commission (HLC).

 8. University of Kansas